The Tibetan Thukpa Recipe is prepared with various delicious ingredients.

-- Then add the mushroom, potato and chicken, stir fry and cook for 2-3 minutes on medium heat.
+- Then add the mushroom, potato and the protein of your choice, stir fry and cook for 2 minutes on medium heat.
 Then throw in the cut green chili and add the tomato paste.
 Mix the whole content.

 - Pour in the water and season with salt and pepper.
-Cook for about 17 minutes or until the potato and carrot pieces are soft.
+Cook until the potato and carrot pieces are soft.
 In the meantime prepare a pot with water, let it boil and add the egg noodles.
-Cook the noodles according to package instructions, usually about 5 minutes and take them out of the water once finished cooked and share among the soup bowls.

-- Now add the Spinach, mix well and cook for about 4 more minutes.
+- Now add the Spinach and noodles, mix well and cook for about 4 more minutes.
 Remove from the heat and add the soy sauce and lemon juice.
-Mix very well and gobble the soup over the egg noodles in the soup bowls.
+Mix very well and gobble the soup over into in the soup bowls.

-- Garnish with chopped spring onion and serve hot.
+- Garnish with chopped green onion stalks and serve hot.